License GuideSOC 29-1216

 Read more

-Family medicine physicians must complete continuing education to renew their licenses.
-Requirements differ by state, but most boards mandate a specific number of CE hours per renewal cycle.
-Common required topics include ethics and state-specific regulations.
-Check your state board's requirements for exact hour counts and deadlines.
+Family medicine physicians must complete continuing education to maintain their license.
+Hours and topics vary by state.
+Your renewal cycle typically requires ethics training and updates on state-specific medical laws.
+Check your state medical board's website for exact requirements and deadlines.

 Is This For You